gtiku/giyona-tiku-brainflix/README.md

 - The end-points and response structure of your API server must match that of the mock API server.
 - The API must have the following end-points:
   - GET /videos that responds with an array of videos.
-  - GET /videos/:id that responds with an object containing the details of the video with an id of :id.
+  - GET /videos/:id that responds with an object containing the details and comments for a video an id of :id.
   - POST /videos that will add a new video to the video list.
 A unique id must be generated for each video added.
 - Submitting a new video from the form must POST to the API.
 - Images should be served as static assets from the Node server.